 Reading together is when you and your child read the same thing at the same time.
 Your child can point to the words.
-Read with expression-change your voice to match the characters feelings and follow punctuation (question marks, periods, commas).
+Read with expression-change your voice to match the characters' feelings and follow punctuation (question marks, periods, commas).

-- Sit together to share a book.

-- Read the book out loud at the same time.

-- Tell your child how much you love to read together and how proud of him or her you are for practicing reading.
+- Sit together to share a book. - Read the book out loud at the same time. - Make sure your child follows along by pointing to each word. - Tell your child how much you love to read together and how proud of him or her you are for practicing reading.